esdocu/dart/src/_guides/language/language-tour.md

 {{site.alert.version-note}}
   Before 2.13, typedefs were restricted to function types.
-  Using the new typedefs requires a [language version][] of at least 2.13.
+  Using the new typedefs requires a [versión del lenguaje][] of at least 2.13.
 {{site.alert.end}}

 We recommend using [inline function types][] instead of typedefs for functions,